-Two fingerprints described in the previous paragraphs are fundamental, affecting the majority of onion service setups.
+The two fingerprints described in the previous paragraphs are fundamental, affecting the majority of onion service setups.
 Defending against them is possible but challenging.

 With respect to the cell packing fingerprint, we believe that onion servers can work around it by placing the underlying service endpoint on a remote host.
-It might also be possible to enhance our padding machines so that they emit additional padding cells on rendezvous circuits to simulate the cell packing of exit circuits.
-With respect to the Tor Browser's scheduling fingerprints, a defense could be to limit the number of concurrent connections to 1, or to improve the scheduling algorithm to make it insensitive to latency differences.
+It is also possible to enhance our padding machines so that they emit additional padding cells on rendezvous circuits to simulate the non-optimal cell packing of exit circuits.
+With respect to the Tor Browser's scheduling fingerprints, a defense could be to limit the number of concurrent connections to a single one (however that would negatively impact performance), or to improve the scheduling algorithm to make it insensitive to latency differences.

-Although such defenses can be an interesting topic of future work, they are beyond the scope of this paper, which focuses on the onion service protocol itself and not on the application layer.
+Although such defenses are an interesting topic for future work, they are beyond the scope of this paper, which focuses on the onion service protocol itself and not on the application layer.
 For this reason, in the remaining of this paper we work around the above issues and evaluate our defenses under the assumption that such issues are not present.
 In particular, we employ a Tor network running completely on a single machine, using the Chutney Tor emulator, avoiding the problem of cell packing differences and ensuring that the application-layer cell length is the same in both clearnet and onion connections.
 Furthermore, we use wget instead of the Tor Browser to avoid the fingerprints caused by scheduling issues.